-The Newton Park Estate is a Victorian Residential Development, in North Leeds.
+The Newton Park Estate is a Victorian Residential Development, in North Leeds, Yorkshire, UK.
 It has been a conservation area since the 1970’s.
-It is now part of the Chapeltown Conservation area., though is actually in Potternewton.
-The Newton Park Estate was first conceived in 1871 by the Lupton Family.
+It is now part of the Chapeltown Conservation area., in Potternewton.
+It is often called by residents and locals as St Mary’s as it is based around St Mary’s Road but it is officially called The Newton Park Estate.

 The Conservation report on the area states the following :

-His plan for unknown reasons was abandoned, instead they established the Newton Park Building Club, and in 1879 employed Chorley and Connon to produce an over-all plan for the Newton Park Estate and design most of the houses (except for the terrace lower down which was designed by Smith and Tweedale)
+Darnton Lupton died and his two sons William Walter and Sydney take over with their Uncle Francis and set up the Newton Park Building Club.
+Corson’s plan for unknown reasons was abandoned and in 1879 employed Chorley and Connon to produce an over-all plan for the Newton Park Estate and design most of the houses (except for the terrace lower down which was designed by Smith and Tweedale)

 There are then pedestrian entrances to each side.
-This marks the beginning of the principal street, St Mary’s Road which leads to the largest house on the estate Rocklands (this is now known as St Mary’s and is an NHS clinic).
+This marks the beginning of the principal street, St Mary’s Road which leads to the largest house on the estate Rocklands (this is now known as St Mary’s House).